guillermoVicenteGonzalez/track-keeper/README.md

 - evento "auth failed" global
 - check error user entries update event
 - collection create modal 102
-- add user_id field to media so that it can be updated
 - add icons to every filter
 - if a user is deleted, its media (and therefore any entries that reference that media ) will be deleted => investigate on cascade etc (maybe even not putting anything)
 - loading while image loads